ckan/ckanext-hierarchy/README.md

 ## Copyright & Licence

-This module is Crown Copyright 2013 and openly licensed with AGPLv3 - see LICENSE file.
+Commits up to 2017 are Crown Copyright 2013.
+This module is openly licensed with AGPLv3 - see LICENSE file.